openfheorg/openfhe-transpiler-examples/README.md

 This work was conducted by Duality Technologies as a subcontractor to USC Information Sciences Institute.

-## Work in Progress Warning.

-This repostiory is being migrated from a private repo, an we are step by step verifying correct operation. each example will not if it has not been verified yet.
-You may try these but be warned that they may not work yet.

 ## Interacting with the Google Transpiler.

 Note all this code has only been run under linux.
 Windows is